ncbi/MedCPT/README.md

   - Trained by 18M semantic query-article pairs and localized negatives from the pre-trained dense retriver.

 This directory contains:
-- Code for training the BioCPT retriever at `retriever`.
+- Code for training the BioCPT retriever at `./retriever/`.
-- Code for training the BioCPT re-ranker at `reranker` (under construction).
+- Code for training the BioCPT re-ranker at `./reranker/`. (under construction)

 ## Acknowledgments